Hannah-Aji/Web-Scrape-Workflow-python/README.md

-A web scrape of all travel agencies and their contact details from the Lufthansa City Center Website
+A web scrape of all travel agencies and their contact details from the Lufthansa City Center Website using Scrapy